 The Board has previously considered the question of whether the failure to implement an arbitrator's award or settlement agreement constitutes an unfair labor practice.
 In American Federation of Government Employees, Local 872, AFL-CIO v.
 D.C.
 Water and Sewer Authority, 46 DCR 4398, Slip Op.
-No. 497 at p.
+497 at p.
 3, PERB Case No. 96-U-23 (1996), the Board held for the first time that "when a party simply refuses or fails to implement an award or negotiated agreement where no dispute exists over its terms, such conduct constitutes a failure to bargain in good faith and, thereby, an unfair labor practice under the CMPA."

-In the present case, DOH acknowledges that: (1) the parties signed a settlement agreement on July 26, 2006; (2) it agreed to pay the grievant back pay and (3) it has not paid the grievant's back pay.
+In the present case, DOH acknowledges that: (1) the parties executed a settlement agreement on March 1, 2007; (2) it agreed to pay back pay to affected employees; and (3) it has not paid the affected employees any back pay as required by the settlement agreement.
 (See Answer at p.
-3).
-DOH asserts that the delayed compliance with the terms of the settlement agreement is not an unfair labor practice.
+2).
+However, DOH suggest that the delayed compliance with the terms of the settlement agreement is not an unfair labor practice.
 (See Answer at p.
 3).

-After reviewing DOH's arguments, we have determined that DOH's failure to comply with the terms of the negotiated settlement agreement is not based on a genuine dispute over the terms of the settlement agreement, but rather on a flat refusal to comply with the agreement.
+After reviewing DOH's arguments we have determined that DOH's failure to comply with the terms of the negotiated settlement agreement is not based on a genuine dispute over the terms of the settlement agreement, but rather on a flat refusal to comply with the agreement.
 We believe that DOH has no "legitimate reason" for its on-going refusal to comply with the terms of the settlement agreement.
 We conclude that DOH's actions constitute a violation of its duty to bargain in good faith, as codified under D.C.
 Code § 1-617.04(a)(5) (2001 ed.).
-We find that by "these same acts and conduct, [DOH's] failure to bargain in good faith with [AFGE] constitutes, derivatively, interference with bargaining unit employees' rights in violation of D.C.
+We find that by "these same acts and conduct, [DOH's] failure to bargain in good faith with the Union constitutes, derivatively, interference with bargaining unit employees' rights in violation of D.C.
 Code § [1-617.04] (a)(1) (2001 ed.)."
-(Emphasis in original).
+(Emphasis in original.).
 AFGE, Local 2725 v.
 D.C.
-Housing
+Housing Authority, 46 DCR 8356, Slip Op.
+No. 597 at p.
+5, PERB Case No. 99-U-33 (1991).
+Also see, Committee of Interns and Residents v.
+D.C.
+General Hospital, 43 DCR 1490, Slip Op.
+No. 456, PERB Case No. 95-U-01.